Erik Gillberg: End of Gillberg's era

 The state, which was the main owner of Sisu-Auto, was not satisfied with Gillberg's work because the renewal of the model range consumed quickly the savings which were reached before.
 Gillberg was removed from the office at the end of 1983 and replaced by Jorma S. Jerkku, who immediately started a heavy reorganisation programme.

 Sampo Siiskonen, the former sales manager of Sisu-Auto and close colleague of Gillberg, has later criticised the way how Gillberg was treated by the main owner.
 He believed that Gillberg had potential to do much better but his leadership was too much affected by politicians and therefore his possibilities to develop the company on commercial basis were limited.

 Positions of trust

-After Sisu-Auto Gillberg worked as board member for Nescor Partners which was a company that offered the knowhow of senior managers for the younger generation.
+After Sisu-Auto Gillberg worked as board member for Nescor Partners which was a company that offered the know-how of senior managers for the younger generation.
 Gillberg wrote the 20-year history book of the company.
 He had positions of trust in business and industry organisations and insurance and banking companies.

 Political career

-Gillberg was in Espoo municipality council between 1961–1968 as a National Coalition Party member.
+Gillberg was in Espoo municipality council between 1961 and 1968 as a National Coalition Party member.
 Education was one of the main areas of his interest.